Info-433-Spring-2023/project-1-lwong121/README.md

     - Description: The variable reviewStars has the same as the ReviewStars component even though the variable represents a fixed rating for a review on a card, not the ReviewStar buttons used in the form.
     - Fix: Created a new component called ReviewCardStars to differentiate it from the FormReviewStars.

+### Documentation/Readability Concerns

+working on it asap

+### Documentation/Readability Concerns

+Overall, the code is documented well and readable when documenting the control flow of ReviewSection.js.
+However, the following are areas that could improve the documentation of the code and potential places where there might be a readability concern:

+- Long Functions
+    - Location: ReviewsSection()
+    - The ReviewsSection() component is very long and could potentially be broken down into smaller functions to improve readability.
+- Comments
+    - There are no comments in the file, which could help make it easier to understand the implementation of firebase.
+- Code Repetition
+    - Location: GameReviewSection() and ReviewsSection()
+    - There is code repetition in functions GameReviewSection() and ReviewsSection() in regards to checking if reviews are displayed.

+### Design Quality Deficiencies

+working on it asap

 ### Standards Violations